shsun1003/SSQiPan/README.md

 (4) Displays winning rate curves for every stone, letting you observe a good or bad moves immediately (See attached Winrate Curves.png).

 (5) The installation is simple.
 Just download the zip file and uncompress its content into a folder, then you may play by double-clicking "SSQiPan.exe".
 Or, I would recomend, you may create a shortcut on the desktop.
 For the KataGO engine (which is one of the strongest AI GO freely avaiable), some lines in both default_gtp.cfg and analysis.cfg (or whatever you renamed).
-The most import three lines need to be set to "true" as below (See attached KataGO Config.png).
+The most import four lines need to be uncommented and set to "true" as below (See attached KataGO Config.png).

   logToStderr = true
   logAllRequests = true
   logAllResponses = true
+  ogsChatToStderr = true

 (6) Requires 64-bit Windows 8 and later, with .NET Framework 4 and above.
 A good video card is recommended, but not required, depending on the AI GO engines you use.
 For example, KataGO, LZ and SAI all have a "CPU only" edition.